 The local authority should also ensure that it has functions and systems in place to fulfil its duties on market shaping and commissioning itself that are fit for purpose, with sufficient capacity and capability of trained and qualified staff to meet the requirements set out in the Care Act 2014 and the Care and Support Statutory Guidance 2016.

-In particular, local authorities should encourage relevant staff to be trained or developed to meet the National Skills Academy standards and programmes of training for care and support commissioners Commissioning Now, or equivalent, and appropriate standards for commissioning related services such as housing services where appropriate.
+In particular, local authorities should encourage relevant staff to be trained or developed to meet the National Skills Academy standards and programmes of training for care and support commissioners and appropriate standards for commissioning related services such as housing services, where appropriate.
 Local authorities should consider the skills and capabilities needed to support new approaches to commissioning, for example, outcomes-based and integrated commissioning.
 Local authorities should have regard to the emerging skill levels and qualifications being developed for commissioning staff by Skills for Care.

 Click here to view Manchester’s Market Position Statement (available on the Manchester City Council website).